 The TNS Listener can be created and configured in whatever way you wish.
-If the shard is a PDB, depending on how the database was created, it may be necessary to explicitly create a database service that can allow for direct connection requests to the PDB without the need to use ALTER SESSION SET CONTAINER.
+Depending on how the database was created, it may be necessary to explicitly create a database service that can allow for direct connection requests to the PDB without the need to use ALTER SESSION SET CONTAINER.

-To validate that the listener is configured correctly when using a PDB for the shard, run the following command using your newly unlocked GSMUSER account and an appropriate connect string.
+To validate that the listener is configured correctly, run the following command using your newly unlocked GSMUSER account and an appropriate connect string.
 Running LSNRCTL SERVICES lists all services currently available using the listener.